In this article

-You might have read about the new EU VAT e-commerce policy package that is coming into play as of July 1, 2021.
+You might have read about the new EU VAT e-commerce policy package that came into play in July, 2021.
 The package has three major components.
 As a super quick overview, the new rules largely affect transactions that involve:

 - Physical goods